 The City of Paso Robles issued RFP's for the preparation of vision plans and specific plans for the downtown - Town Centre - and for the under-developed and blighted Uptown area to the north.
 David Sargent - then a senior associate with Moule & Polyzoides - recommended combining the areas into a single 1,000-acre, 245-block plan, and crafted twin proposals that won the project.
-He then directed the planning team - under the leadership of Stefanos Polyzoides - leading a series of public workshops and a Charrette leading to a vision plan and draft specific plan.
+He then directed the planning team - including long-time collaborators Opticos Design, under the leadership of Stefanos Polyzoides - conducting a series of public workshops and a public design Charrette as the basis for a community-based vision plan and specific plan.
 The Plan organizes the area into a sequence of five walkable neighborhoods, connected by the Spring Street - historic Highway 101 - corridor, and the Salinas River Corridor to east.

 - City of Paso Robles, CA